s3vdev/OpenPiRouter/example_themes/openpirouter_dark_theme/README.md

-# OpenPiRouter Theme
+# OpenPiRouter Dark Theme

+Modern dark theme with glassmorphism effects and blue/purple accents.

 ## Installation
-1. Upload this ZIP file via the Theme Manager in OpenPiRouter Dashboard
+1. Upload this ZIP via the Theme Manager
 2. Click on the theme preview to activate it

-## Structure
-- template.html: Main dashboard template
-- screenshot.png: Theme preview image
-- meta.json: Theme metadata

 ## Customization
 Edit template.html to customize the dashboard appearance.
 All HTML, CSS, and JavaScript can be modified.